hyperledger-archives/aries-framework-go/.github/CONTRIBUTING.md

 this.
 We care about preserving our project's commit history in a usable state, and as such, we politely request that you deliver your changes in a single commit.
+* Number of lines changed should not exceed 500.
+We're reasonable people - if your PR is just a *little* over the top then we might still merge it.
+Such cases are exceptional and are handled on a case-by-case basis.